Smallest organisms: Nanoarchaeum

-Eukaryotes (Eukaryota)
+Single-celled eukaryotes (protists)

 Prasinophyte algae of the genus Ostreococcus are the smallest free-living eukaryote.
 The single cell of an Ostreococcus measures 800 nm across.

+Heliozoa

+The Erebor lineage of Microheliella maris is the smallest known heliozoan with an average cell body diameter of 2.56 μm.

+Diatoms

+The smallest diatoms with diameters as small as 1.9 μm can be found in the genera Mediolabrus and Minidiscus.
+Mediolabrus comicus is the smallest known marine diatom.

 Viruses

-Some biologists consider viruses to be non-living because they lack a cellular structure and cannot metabolize by themselves, requiring a host cell to replicate and synthesize new products.
+Some biologists consider viruses to be non-living because they lack a cellular structure and cannot metabolize or reproduce by themselves, requiring a host cell to replicate and synthesize new products.
 Some hold that, because viruses do have genetic material and can employ the metabolism of their host, they can be considered organisms.
 Also, an emerging concept that is gaining traction among some virologists is that of the virocell, in which the actual phenotype of a virus is the infected cell, and the virus particle (or virion) is merely a reproductive or dispersal stage, much like pollen or a spore.

 The smallest viruses in terms of genome size are single-stranded DNA (ssDNA) viruses.
 Perhaps the most famous is the bacteriophage Phi-X174 with a genome size of 5,386 nucleotides.
 However, some ssDNA viruses can be even smaller.
 For example, Porcine circovirus type 1 has a genome of 1,759 nucleotides and a capsid diameter of 17 nm.
 As a whole, the viral family geminiviridae is about 30 nm in length.
 However, the two capsids making up the virus are fused; divided, the capsids would be 15 nm in length.
 Other environmentally characterized ssDNA viruses such as CRESS DNA viruses, among others, can have genomes that are considerably less than 2,000 nucleotides.

 The smallest RNA virus in terms of genome size is phage BZ13 strain T72 at 3,393 nucleotides length.
 Viruses using both DNA and RNA in their replication (retroviruses) range in size from 7,040 to 12,195 nucleotides.
 The smallest double-stranded DNA viruses are the hepadnaviruses such as hepatitis B, at 3.2 kb and 42 nm; parvoviruses have smaller capsids, at 18–26 nm, but larger genomes, at 5 kb.
-It is important to consider other self-replicating genetic elements, such as satelliviruses, viroids and ribozymes.
+It is important to consider other self-replicating genetic elements, such as obelisks, ribozymes, satelliviruses and viroids.